-The null vectors lie on a 3-dimensional double cone, the light cone.
+The null vectors from a given point lie on a 3-dimensional double cone, the light cone.
 Timelike vectors fill the interior of the cone, and spacelike vectors lie outside it.
 A choice of future and past picks out future and past cones generated by future and past pointing null vectors, respectively.

 The distance between two timelike separated events $P$ and $Q$ is the time read on a clock that moves in a straight line (no acceleration) from one event to the other.
-This is called the proper time of the clock (or, for an observer with a watch, the observer's proper time.
+This is called the proper time of the clock or, for an observer with a clock, the observer's proper time.

-With $t$ and $x$ in seconds, the proper time between events $P$ and $Q$ is $\Delta\tau= \sqrt{5^2-3^2} = 4$ s; between $P$ and $R$ it is $\sqrt{5^2-1}=\sqrt{24}\approx 4.9$ s.
+In the figure, with $t$ and $x$ in seconds, the proper time between events $P$ and $Q$ is $\Delta\tau= \sqrt{5^2-3^2} = 4$ s; between $P$ and $R$ it is $\sqrt{5^2-1}=\sqrt{24}\approx 4.9$ s.
 Notice that, although the path PQ looks longer in the spatial Euclidean geometry of your monitor (or paper), the length of the path in the actual Lorentzian geometry of spacetime is shorter.

 If spacetime diagrams are not familiar to you, read Chapter 4 of Hartle's {\sl Gravity}.
 Here's an excerpt (continuing until the exercises before the {\sl Surfaces of Simultaneity} section below):\\